sebhildebrandt/systeminformation/README.md

 - added dockerImages, dockerVolumes: get detailed information about docker images and volumes
 - added printer: get information from detected printers
 - added usb: get detailed usb controller and device information
-- added wifi interfaces ans connections: extended wifi information
+- added wifi interfaces and connections: extended wifi information
 - better uuid function to get unique hardware and OS UUIDs
 - better/extended cpu info detection
 - better/extended system info detection
 - Apple Silicon M1 support
 - better Raspberry-PI detection
-- systeminformation website updated and extendet with full documentation and examples [systeminformation.io][systeminformation-url]
+- systeminformation website updated and extended with full documentation and examples [systeminformation.io][systeminformation-url]
 - lot of minor improvements

 Breaking Changes in version 5: you will see several breaking changes for the sake of a more consistent API interface and to be future proof.
 Read the [detailed version 5 changes][changes5-url].